 When I make queso at home, I like to make a combo of my favorite toppings.
 No one can stop me and no one should stop you!
 My take combines caramelized onions and poblano chiles, throws in a bit of seeded and diced tomato for an added juicy bite and tons of crisp chunks of flavorful chorizo.

 Most people I know like their queso fundido on flour tortillas.
 But it is you and your guests’ choice if they want corn tortillas, too.
 If you have some some salsas and guacamole, place them on the table for optional add ons.

-If you are planning to have friends and family over during the holiday season, this is a crowd pleasing appetizer to have up your sleeve when guests arrive.
-Also have your Gran Centenario Añejo Tequila out to toast and to wash down that queso fundido.
+Whichever way, have your Gran Centenario Añejo Tequila out to chase your queso fundido tacos and to wash down that queso fundido.
 I like to serve it neat or on the rocks as it has such a smooth taste.